DataDog/integrations-extras/anecdote/README.md

 ## Overview

-Anecdote is an AI-driven platform that automatically detects, tracks, organizes, and prioritizes bugs reported by your customers in your customer feedback.
+Anecdote is an AI-driven platform that automatically detects, tracks, organizes, and prioritizes bugs reported by users from your customer feedback.

 With Anecdote, developers can ensure that no customer-reported bug goes unnoticed.
 Our app meticulously analyzes all of your fragmented feedback sources in near-real time, making it simpler to address issues promptly.